Why People Love Cary NC

 Other Notable Cary Parks….

 Downtown park offers beautiful green space, public art, games such as Bocce, table tennis, foosball, checkers and chess with a fountain as the focal point.
+Well, at least it did until they tore it all down.
+Yes, they built a park and then took it down.
+Cary was convinced they could make it better.

 Marla Dorrell is “a play area where kids of all physical and mental ability can enjoy fully-integrated play in a multi-sensory environment that challenges both muscles and minds.”